Photo of Joe T. Sylve

 Object Map Snapshot Tree

-Checkpoint OMAPs also maintain an entry for each of their snapshots in a Snapshot Tree.
+Volume OMAPs (those without OMAP_MANUALLY_MANAGED set) maintain an entry for each of their snapshots in a Snapshot Tree.
+The container’s OMAP is manually managed and does not support snapshots.
 These trees map xid_t transaction identifiers to omap_snapshot_t values.
 Other than the deletion state of a snapshot, there is very little information to be gained from enumerating this tree.
 Volumes maintain additional trees that store more detailed metadata about snapshots.
 We will discuss those trees in the future.

 typedef struct omap_snapshot {